orbingol/rw3dm/README.md

-# RW3DM - Extract NURBS curves and surfaces from Rhino .3DM files
+# Extract NURBS curves and surfaces from .3DM files

 RW3DM is a Python module for extracting NURBS curves and surfaces from OpenNURBS/Rhino .3DM files.
 It uses [OpenNURBS](https://github.com/mcneel/opennurbs) library for reading and writing .3DM files